 In September 1971, after an investigation into Lansky’s background, Israel’s Interior Ministry denied him citizenship on the grounds he “was likely to be a threat to public order” (Reno Evening Gazette, Jan.
 14, 1972).

-Dissatisfied, Lansky and his attorney took the issue to the country’s Supreme Court.
-A temporary injunction allowed the mobster to stay put until resolution of the case.
+Dissatisfied, Lansky and his attorney took the issue to the Supreme Court of Israel.
+A temporary injunction allowed the “The Mob’s Accountant” to stay put until resolution of the case.

 Both Sides Make Plea

-Before the Supreme Court, in March 1972, Israel’s state attorney, Gavriel Bach, asked the jurists to reject Lansky’s appeal.
-He argued that granting him citizenship would set a dangerous precedent in that, according to reports from the Federal Bureau of Investigation, Interpol and Scotland Yard, he was deeply involved in organized crime in the States and Canada, with connections worldwide.
+Before the high court, in March 1972, Israel’s state attorney, Gavriel Bach, asked the jurists to reject Lansky’s appeal.
+Bach argued that granting Lansky citizenship would set a dangerous precedent in that, according to reports from the FBI, Interpol and Scotland Yard, Lansky was deeply involved in organized crime in the States and Canada, with connections worldwide.
 In fact, the British agency had noted in a report the gaming impresario had tried to arrange a summit with some of his criminal cohorts in Tel Aviv in May 1971.

-Attorney Yoran Alrio presented Lansky’s side.
+Attorney Yoran Alrio presented Lansky’s side at the proceeding.
 Alrio argued that his client simply wanted to retire in Israel out of Jewish religious sentiment, that he lacked a criminal record excluding some minor offenses and that the allegations of a criminal past and connections were simply “rumors, slander and gossip” (Nevada State Journal, March 24, 1972).
 Alrio quoted an FBI report indicating Lansky had been inactive for seven years.

 The Verdict, Implications

-Three months later, the High Court announced its decision; it denied Lansky’s appeal for citizenship, meaning he had to leave Israel.
+Three months later, the supreme court announced its decision; it denied Lansky’s appeal for citizenship, meaning he had to leave Israel.

 One and a half months later, at October’s end, with Lansky still not gone, the Interior Ministry gave him two weeks to depart or face expulsion.
-Technically, it wasn’t a deportation or extradition, as Israel wasn’t mandating that Lansky return to the U.S. Rather, the he was free to go where he pleased … assuming, that country would have him.
+Technically, it wasn’t a deportation or extradition, as Israel wasn’t mandating that Lansky return to the U.S. Rather, he was free to go where he pleased … assuming the country of his choice would have him.